Please fill out the form below and we’ll be in touch.

 Available for Speaking Engagements

 Book David for your organization's next meeting or event.
-Customized presentations available on Alexandria's history, genealogy, and preservation.
+Customized presentations available on Alexandria's history, genealogy, preservation, and newly uncovered cemetery discoveries.

 Popular Talk Topics

-• Wilkes Street Cemetery Complex: America's most historic cemetery cluster - 13 cemeteries spanning Revolution to Civil Rights
+• Wilkes Street Cemetery Complex – America's most historic cemetery cluster spanning Revolution to Civil Rights

 Book Spotlight: Shipwreck on the Potomac: Disaster in Pursuit of Lincoln's Killer